• Skip to primary navigation

 • Soy sauce - use dark soy sauce, light soy sauce is too salty.

-• Oyster sauce – my favourie Asian condiment.
+• Oyster sauce - my favourite Asian condiment.
 It adds a great depth of flavour to the dish.
-I even use it when I’m not cooking Asian food.
-My favourite way of cooking broccoli is to pop it in a dish with a couple of tablespoons of oyster sauce, cover with cling film and microwave on full power for 2 minutes.
+I even use it when I'm not cooking Asian food.
+My favourite way of cooking broccoli is to pop it in a dish with a couple of tablespoons of oyster sauce, cover it with cling film and microwave it on full power for 2 minutes.

 • Tomato ketchup - or tomato sauce as we know it in the UK.

-• Chili paste or chili flakes – bottled is fine – use your favourite brand and adjust the heat according to your own taste.
+• Chilli paste or chilli flakes - bottled is fine - use your favourite brand and adjust the heat according to your own taste.

 For the pasta